Mongaup Valley Wildlife Management Area

 Boat Launch (hand)

 Canoes and rafts can be launched on the Delaware River from an access site on Route 97 just west of the intersection with County Route 31.
-There are special regulations for the use of Cliff Lake, where fishing is allowed from a boat, but you must carry your boat approximately one mile to the launch point.
+There is also a hand launch on the southern end of the Rio Reservoir.
+There are special regulations for the use of Cliff Lake, where fishing is allowed from a boat but you must carry your boat approximately one mile to the launch point.

-There is accessible parking at both viewing blind locations and a wooded access path to the Plank Road blind
+Both eagle-viewing blinds are accessible.
+There is accessible parking at both viewing blind locations and a wooded access path to the Plank Road blind.

-The Wildlife Management Area (WMA) is located in southwestern New York approximately 75 miles northwest of New York City in the Towns of Bethel, Lumberland, Forestburgh, and Highland.
-The Area is bordered by the Delaware River at its southernmost point and surrounded by State Routes 42 to the east, 17B to the north, and to the west by State Route 55 and Sullivan County Routes 32 and 31.
+The WMA is located in southwestern New York approximately 75 miles northwest of New York City.
+It's bordered by the Delaware River at its southernmost point and surrounded by State Routes 42 to the east, 17B to the north, and to the west by State Route 55 and Sullivan County Routes 32 and 31.

-There are 28 parking areas within the WMA.
+There are numerous parking areas within the WMA - see map for all locations.

 Rules, Regulations and Outdoor Safety